What a completion notice is

 If the property becomes occupied

-- If you disagree with a completion notice, you should appeal within 28 days of the date the Construction Notice is serviced.
-Appeals forms are available from the Valuation Tribunal Service.
+- If you disagree with a completion notice, you should appeal within 28 days of the date the construction notice is serviced.
+Council tax completion notice appeals includes the appeal form and tells you about the process.

-- The appeal must be made in writing, stating the grounds for the appeal and should be accompanied by a copy of the Completion Notice that has been issues to you.
+- You must state the grounds for the appeal and should accompany it with a copy of the completion notice that has been issued to you.

 However, you can contact us in the first instance, setting out the reasons why you disagree with the date of completion.
 Once we have received your enquiry we may ask for further information, and will advise you of our decision as soon as possible, to allow you sufficient time to appeal further if you wish.
 A revised completion notice will be issued, if necessary.